Bandwidth/php-bandwidth-examples/README.md

   git push heroku master

-To run these examples on heroku you will need clearDB OR postgres, which can be installed using:
+To run these examples on heroku you will need clearDB OR Postgres, which can be installed using:

   heroku addons:add heroku-postgresql:dev

   OR

   heroku addons:add cleardb:ignite

-currently Heroku is tested with postGresql
+currently Heroku is tested with Heroku Postgres